Sleep Training System™

 If awakened during a deep NREM stage, we usually remember little about our dreams and are typically very groggy.
 In complete contrast, the REM dream stage is much closer to a fully awakened state.
 In REM our dreams are vivid, and by completing one’s final REM stage of the night one likely feels better rested and more emotionally restored for a new day.

 Sleep researchers have also found some remarkable consistencies with REM sleep across a number of different mammal species.
 At the human equivalent of between 2 and 3 years of age, the amount of REM sleep begins to drop significantly, replaced by more NREM sleep.

 This suggests a major change in the purpose of sleep as we age.
 The research indicates the primary function of sleep for newborns to about age 2.5 is focused on brain growth and development.
 Thereafter, significantly more NREM corresponds to sleep being used more for brain maintenance and clearing of toxins.

 Use of the EEG opened a much broader understanding of sleep, with intense research still ongoing today.
-There still is much more that we don't know than we know about the hidden world we enter each night.
+There is still much more that we don’t know than we know about this hidden world we enter each night.

 The time between sleep cycles is important to understand

 Because sleeping is lightest between cycles, it’s common for normal sleepers to briefly awaken the five or six times between cycles per night, and then fall back asleep within seconds.
 Typically these very brief periods of awakening are so short they are forgotten by morning.

 Moreover, even the best sleepers will awaken to some degree at least 10 to 15 times per night and usually forget about them by morning.
 Finer indications of arousal, such as brain wave activity measured in a sleep lab, show that normal sleepers actually awaken some 10 times or more per hour on average, although these microarousals typically last less than 15 seconds.
 Transient awakenings like these are benign, and by themselves nothing to worry about.